 Late spring to early summer

-Easy To Grow, Attract Butterflies, Good For Cut Flowers, Good For Containers
+Attract Butterflies, Easy To Grow, Bee Friendly, Good For Cut Flowers, Good For Containers

 Lilies like their feet in the shade and faces in the sun so keep them happy by planting behind or amongst other perennials for a dramatic effect.